 Where to start your climb in Indian Creek (learn from my mistakes)

 Many folks will want to immediately head to the classics upon their arrival to Indian Creek.
 The classics are, after all, what makes this location the best in the USA for crack climbing.
 During my first trip to the Creek, I too wanted the classics.
 So, I went straight to Supercrack Buttress and sought out Supercrack of the Desert.
 Turns out, big mistake!
 I struggled, flailed and thrutched my way up the climb in fear, hanging on every piece.
 Other beginners, with some foresight, arrived after having spent their first climb top roping and training their crack technique for this area.

 When I bring people here for the first time, especially if they have never climbed cracks before, I like to instead take them to areas that are off the beaten path.
+If you can, reserve three days out of your Indian Creek Trip for taking a crack clinic.
 I recommend the following short climbs to introduce people new to the rock climbing style.

 My favorite beginner-friendly climbs